tue-mps/refnetplusplus/README.md

 </p>

 ### Computational complexity
-To compute Frames Per Second (FPS), please load the trained model and run:
+Frames Per Second (FPS) is measured on NVIDIA RTX A6000.
+To compute FPS, please load the trained model and run:
 ```bash
 $ python 4-FPS.py
 ```